-Happy First Day of October!
-Here in Pennsylvania it’s apple picking season!
+Here in Pennsylvania, it’s apple picking season!
 There are many local orchards where you can go pick your own apples as a family and it’s so much fun!
 It’s a favorite fall activity for sure!
-I haven’t been out to the apple fields for a while since my kiddos are now young adults, but I’m longing for a grandbaby someday to take apple picking!
+I haven’t been out to the apple fields for a while since my kiddos are now young adults, but I’m longing to take my granddaughter apple picking!
 I did visit my local orchard farm stand and bought a bushel of apples to make some applesauce.
-I’ll be sharing that with you soon!
+And, I wrote a post explaining the easy process I used!
 With all of those gorgeous apples, I decided to take advantage of nature’s beauty and create a pretty tablescape for a casual family gathering!

 You don’t have to have a fancy meal to have a pretty tablescape!
 And, it doesn’t take a lot of time or money either.
-My tablecloth is actually a throw blanket that I purchased in the spring from the Magnolia Hearth and Hand line.
+For a tablecloth, I used a throw blanket that I purchased in the spring from the Magnolia Hearth and Hand line.
 It’s no longer available, but this one is similar.
-I saw it in the store and you know it just jumped into my cart when I saw that black and white buffalo check and those tassels!
-I arranged the blanket on an angle to show off those tassels!
+It just jumped into my cart when I saw that black and white buffalo check and those tassels!
+I arranged the blanket on an angle to show off the corner tassels!
 I also think a tablecloth on an angle gives a more relaxed look.

 Instead of fancy dinnerware, I used my everyday dishes for this tablescape.
 They are just basic white dinner plates with a beaded edge that go with everything.
 I layered these pretty watercolor plaid salad plates from Pier One on top of the white plates and topped with white bowls for soup.
-The white plates and bowls I’ve had for years, and I purchased them at HomeGoods.
-I didn’t bother with a full set of utensils, since I am serving soup for this casual supper, but you can see my flatware HERE.
+The white plates and bowls I’ve had for years, but I purchased them at HomeGoods.
+I didn’t bother with a full set of utensils, since I am serving soup for this casual supper.

-I ended up purchase the Magnolia Hearth and Hand bread board that I shared a few weeks ago and I love it!
-I picked up a loaf of cranberry walnut bread for this meal and it was as good as it looks here!
+I picked up a loaf of cranberry walnut bread for this meal and it was as good as it looks here.

 My centerpiece really couldn’t be any easier to put together!
 I used a large glass vase and added some apples to the inside and a few tree branches that have just begun to turn!
 I placed the glass vase on top of this wood slab to compliment the wood bread board.